apache/iceberg-rust/CONTRIBUTING.md

 #### Merge Style

 All pull requests are squash merged.
 We generally discourage large pull requests that are over 300-500 lines of diff.
-If you would like to propose a change that is larger we suggest coming onto our [mail list](mailto:dev@iceberg.apache.org) and discuss it with us.
+If you would like to propose a change that is larger we suggest coming onto our [mail list](mailto:dev@iceberg.apache.org) or [slack #rust channel](https://join.slack.com/t/apache-iceberg/shared_invite/zt-1zbov3k6e-KtJfoaxp97YfX6dPz1Bk7A) and discuss it with us.
 This way we can talk through the solution and discuss if a change that large is even needed!
 This will produce a quicker response to the change and likely produce code that aligns better with our process.

 ### CI